WANT TO EARN EXTRA MONEY?

 1. Use Receipt Scanning Apps

-- Ibotta ($10 bonus when you sign-up using promo qftva and scan your first receipt)
+- Ibotta ($10 bonus when you claim your first offer)

 2. Be an Opportunistic Consumer